Nubisa/JXPanel/docs/hostingp.markdown

 * all [Hosting Plans](hostingp.markdown) created by those users (and their sub-users),
 * all [Domains](domains.markdown) created by those users (and their sub-users).

-Also any files located at those user's directories are removed, which means any folders/files created with file manager &#40;todo&#41;, uploaded by FTP, etc.
+Also any files located at those user's directories are removed, which means any folders/files created with [File Manager](filem.markdown), uploaded by FTP, etc.

 ### Remove the user, but move user files to the archive